 These machines use a broiler inside that heats water, and in turn builds steam pressure, which is pushed through the bed of coffee grounds by use of its own force.

 Steaming milk with these machines can also be a bit of a gamble.
-Not because the steam wand is lacking power, but because the transition from espresso to steaming milk, or vise versa, can take quite a while.
+Not because the steam wand is lacking power, but because the transition from espresso to steaming milk, or vice versa, can take quite a while.

 With a pump or rotary driven espresso machine, this is not the case.
 The water inside is heated with either a broiler, or heat exchanger, to the optimal temperature.